ryansheehan/terraria/README.md

 **Note:** This command is designed to run in the background, and it is safe to close the terminal window.

 Any `config.json` in the directory will automatically be loaded.
 The `<world_file_name>.wld` should be the name of your wld file in your $HOME/terraria/world directory.

+## Updating your container

+Updating is easy!

+1. Grab the latest terraria container

+    ```bash
+    docker pull ryshe/terraria:latest
+    ```

+2. First we need to find our running container to stop, so we can later restart with the latest

+    ```bash
+    docker container ls | grep ryshe/terraria
+    ```

+    The first few numbers and letters, on a line, are the container hash.
+Remember the first 3 or so letters or numbers

+    Example:

+    ```bash
+    f25261ac55a4        ryshe/terraria:latest   "/bin/sh bootstrap.s…"   3 minutes ago       Up 3 minutes        0.0.0.0:7777->7777/tcp, 7878/tcp   reverent_solomon
+    ```

+    `f25` would be the first few letters/numbers of the container hash

+    **NOTE:** If you see multiple lines, find the one that still has an `up` status.

+3. Stop and remove the container

+    ```bash
+    docker container rm -f xxx # xxx is the letters/numbers from the last step
+    ```

+4. Start your container again with your world _(see the [Quick start](#Quick-start-guide))_

 ## [Virtual] Machine Setup